zchen15/SURF/README.md

 # Primer on the SURF project
 Wetlab and programming skills are now indispensible to the modern biologist.
 As such, to give you a taste of what this project might entail, we have provided two puzzles for you to try out.

 These exercises will help us gauge your understanding of cloning, troubleshooting, and data analysis in biological sciences.
 Some of these skills are not taught in a classroom and are gained by practice.
 Please try your best to complete these exercises and detail your strategy for solving the problem.
-Please also note anywhere if you have any difficulties solving the problem.
+Please also note anywhere where you have difficulties solving the problem, hate the problem, or absolutely love it when you figure it out.

 ## Plasmid Annotation and WTH?
 The following is adapted from a real story that commonly occurs in biology labs.